 The PredictWind app & website provide real-time data from local weather stations.
 Current wind speeds at Okahu Island (outer Bay of Islands), Tapeka Point and Waitangi are available, a live webcam stream of the tender route to Waitangi is also available.
-PredictWind's basic package is \$47.90 per year.
+PredictWind's basic package is required to access the cameras.
 Once logged in select Bay of Islands as the area, and the live feeds are available under observations.

 Wind and sea/swell is available as a live feed from a wave data buoy on the northern side of Bay offshore.
-See 3.
-In safety information next.
+See 3 for links to the feed In safety information next.